vonKloppen/terraControl-ng/README.md

 - [x] Monitoring service
 - [x] Clean shutdown of PI
 - [x] Logging to syslog

+### Hardware
+- add diagrams and instructions for building fully working project with DIY heater and off-shelf one.

 ## **BUGS**
 Occasionally it crashes OS beyond recovery - probably due to bug in i2c implementation in Raspbian.